 #3 To Combine or Not Combine

-If either of you has multiple credit cards, then it may make sense to close a few.
+If you have multiple credit cards, it may make sense to close a few.
 Keep the ones with no fees, a low rate or a generous rewards plan.
 You need to be careful when canceling credit cards because it can hurt your credit score, especially if you have high debt compared to your total available credit.
 It may be a good idea to keep the card you’ve had the longest since that can help your credit history, especially if you have a short or limited credit history.

-Be careful, though, if you have a joint credit card, both of you are responsible for the balance.
+Be careful, though.
+If you have a joint credit card, both of you are responsible for the balance.

 #4 The 6-Letter Word